-- 11.1.
-A program may be deemed to be inactive when no trainees have been admitted or are not expected to be admitted for a period of twelve months. - 11.2.
-In order to reactivate a program's approval status the program coordinator shall submit the following information to the Board: - A. Names and qualifications of instructors if changed since the program became inactive. - B. Curriculum changes to be implemented, if any. - C. Clinical resources to be utilized. - D. Date of student admission.
+- 11.1 A program may be deemed to be inactive when: - A. No trainees have been admitted or are not expected to be admitted for a period of twelve months; or - B. A program is determined to have ceased operation, as evidenced by lack of current contact information for the program, its governing body or instructors. - 11.2 In order to reactivate a program's approval status the program coordinator shall submit the following information to the Board: - A. Names and qualifications of instructors, if anything has changed since the program became inactive. - B. Curriculum changes to be implemented, if any. - C. Clinical resources to be utilized. - D. Date of student admission.